jamiewilson/predawn/README.md

 ## Tab Height Size Options

-You can change the vertical spacing of the sidebar by changing `default` to `small` or `medium`:
+You can change the height of the file tabs by adding either to your preferences file:

-	"tabs_default": true

-for example:

 	"tabs_small": true

+OR

+	"tabs_medium": true

 ![image](screenshots/tabs.png)